Procedure for plotting new colleagues in our Value System

 - All feedback gathered during this process should be communicated back to the colleague, by a spokesperson (selected during the session) of the group, at the end of the session.

-- The colleague communicates the result of the session in Slack (f.e.
+- The contract extender communicates the result of the inplotting in Slack (f.e.
 HR-applications)